chaitin/passionfruit/README.md

 If you need livereload like webpack, use `npm run watch`.

-Now open localhost:8080 in browser.
+Now open `http://localhost:8080` in browser.

 ## FAQ

-### Why `npm start` is complaining about syntax error?
+### Why node.js is complaining about syntax error?

 This project uses the lastest ECMAScript feature in server side.
 You need nodejs v7.10.1 at least, but v8.x and above is recommended.
 I've got some users reporting that yarn is not compatible with lower nodejs version.

 ### "Device is not an iOS device, or you have not installed frida on it"

 Make sure you have frida.re successfully installed.
-See the links above.
 Also, check if the version on of frida on device matches.
+Frida offers both 32bit and 64bit version, wrong architecture will not work.

 ### Have problem with `npm install/build`?

 Users from China mainland may encounter network problem.
 Try npm mirrors like [cnpm](https://npm.taobao.org/).

+All npm command mentioned above can be replaced with [yarn](https://yarnpkg.com/), if you prefer.

 Besides, after updating source with `git pull`, or having nodejs engine upgraded, you may need to remove `node_modules` directory and re-run `npm install ; npm run build`.